Instrumental noise#

 This function handles the correct broadcasting if net_ukrts, fknee_mhz, etc., are arrays (indicating multiple detectors) while the tod is processed one detector at a time.

-Adds instrumental noise (white or 1/f) to a list of Observations.
+Adds instrumental noise (white, 1/f, or correlated) to a list of Observations.

 This is the high-level interface for noise simulation.
 It iterates over detectors and observations, handling random number generator initialization and parameter broadcasting.
 It modifies the observations in-place.